doblerk/deep-birkhoff-matching/README.md

 - [x] Implement a way to learn alpha weights.
 - [x] Implement a way to compute soft assignment matrices.
 - [x] Implement a way to compute the loss.
-- [ ] Implement two different strategies to efficiently sample permutation matrices.
+- [x] Implement two different strategies to efficiently sample permutation matrices.
+- [ ] Explore adaptive pool refinement (e.g., replace worst-performing permutations periodically).
+- [ ] Investigate ensemble DSMs: learn separate alphas for structure vs features, then combine them.
 - [ ] Extend the framework to a self-supervised learning approach.

 #### Some References